Jones Scones Shark Tank Update – Shark Tank Season 4

 Jones Scones Shark Tank Recap

-J. Jones enters the Shark Tank seeking an investment of $100,000 in exchange for 25% of his business.
-Jones spent time in England, where he discovered English scones.
-When he came back to America, he entered law school, but his scones were so popular, he dropped out to pursue baking as a career.
+J. Jones entered the Shark Tank seeking an investment of $100,000 in exchange for 25% of his business.
+He spent time in England, where he discovered English scones.

-Kevin O’Leary says “there’s nothing proprietary about making scones,” adding “this is all about money.
+Kevin O’Leary said, “There’s nothing proprietary about making scones,” and added, “This is all about money.
 I can’t see how I can make any.”
-He’s out.
+He was out as well.

-Jones thanks the Sharks, and leaves the Tank, not even giving Mark Cuban a chance to say he’s out.
+Jones thanked the Sharks and left the Tank without even giving Mark Cuban a chance to say he was out.

 Jones Scones Shark Tank Update

-In the second half of 2018, after 20 years in business, Jones shuttered the company and went back to practing law.
+Unfortunately, in the second half of 2018, after 20 years in business, Jones shuttered the company and went back to practicing law.